import pandas as pd

 INNER JOIN

-country_labels AS l
+country_labels AS l= c.country

-ON l.country = c.country
+ON l.country

 INNER JOIN

-country_avg_order AS a
+country_avg_order AS a= l.country_label

-ON a.country_label = l.country_label
+ON a.country_label

 GROUP BY l.country_label